smithclay/newrelic-k8s-guestbook/readme.md

 # newrelic-k8s-guestbook
 ### simple kubernetes app instrumented using New Relic APM

+## Requirements

+* New Relic License Key
+* AWS or Google Cloud Account
+* kubectl

+You'll want to fork this repository and adjust the `NEWRELIC_LICENSE_KEY` environment variable to point to your account.

 ## APM instrumentation background

 This example uses the [Kubernetes Downward API to expose Pod metadata to the running container as environment variables](https://kubernetes.io/docs/tasks/inject-data-application/environment-variable-expose-pod-information/).